-Connecting young mothers and services to promote good mental health for the whole family.
+Connecting young mothers and services promotes good mental health for the whole family.

 Young Mums Connect is a three-year peer support project for young mothers (up to 25 years) that uses a creative, whole-family approach to mental health prevention within a community setting.